the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure no console errors are being displayed if there's no Google Maps API key present.
 Thanks Greg for flagging this [95312]
 * Fix - Fixed an issue where saving Event Aggregator scheduled imports with an empty preview would generate PHP notices [110311]
 * Add - Make global $post obj available to tribe_events_get_the_excerpt() with setup_postdata($post) [108043]
+* Add - Added WPML metadata improvements for Organizers and Venue.
+Thanks to David Garcia Watkins and the entire WPML team for their contribution [106798]

 = [4.6.20.1] 2018-07-10 =